sileod/nlp-verbal-probabilities-reasoning/README.md

 # nlp-verbal-probabilities
-Probing handling of verbal probabilities in NLP models
+Probing reasoning with verbal probabilities in NLP models

 The enclosed notebook contains the code to build the dataset.